 In addition to the development of tenapanor for hyperphosphatemia, we have developed tenapanor for the treatment of patients with irritable bowel syndrome with constipation ("IBS-C").
 In September 2019, we received FDA approval of IBSRELA® (tenapanor) for the treatment of IBS-C in adults.
-IBS-C is a burdensome gastrointestinal ("GI") disorder affecting a significant number of people.
+IBS-C is a burdensome gastrointestinal ("GI") disorder.
 It is characterized by significant abdominal pain, constipation, straining during bowel movements, bloating and/or gas.